Assorted Motion Pictures

 Assorted Motion Pictures is a production house based in Mumbai, India.
 The house was founded by Aritra Das, Sarbani Mukherjee and Ram Kamal Mukherjee in 2015.

 Operations

 The production house is based in Mumbai and has produced a range of short films.
-It has produced successful film like Rickshawala, Cakewalk, Broken Frame, Seasons Greeting, Shubho Bijoya and upcoming film is The Inside Job.
+It has produced successful films like Rickshawala, Cakewalk, Broken Frame, Seasons Greeting, Shubho Bijoya and upcoming film is The Inside Job.